taborda-cws-prototype/cws-parent-portal/README.md

 ## Taborda - Agile Development Pre-Qualified Vendor Pool Prototype
 # Technical Approach *(2)*

-Our team utilized an “outside-in” product development approach for the Agile Development Pre-Qualified (ADPQ) prototype application.
-An “outside-in” approach focuses on the end user’s needs and experience to drive features, along with supporting application program interfaces (API).
+Our team utilized an “*outside-in*” product development approach for the Agile Development Pre-Qualified (ADPQ) prototype.
+An “*outside-in*” approach focuses on the end user’s needs and experience to drive features, along with supporting application program interfaces (API).
 Focusing on the end user means that their needs are implemented pervasively throughout the application.
-This practice promotes end user satisfaction and system adoption through continuous interaction and feedback.
+This practice promotes user satisfaction and system adoption through continuous interaction and feedback.
 At a high level, our team utilized the following approach for this prototype:

 * Conducted user research to understand needs and trends within related industry.
-Our User Researcher conducted user interviews with a current CPS worker and people acting as the identified personas (parent/guardian) to create the initial application concept (2c).
+Our User Researcher conducted user interviews with a current CPS worker, along with people acting as the identified personas (parent/guardian) to create the initial application concept (2c).
 * Created initial user interface documented as wireframes (Balsamiq) which were presented to both CPS workers and staff members representing the personas associated with the system.
 Feedback was incorporated into an updated user interface design (InVision) (2g).
-* Identified user stories to form the initial product backlog.
+* Identified user stories to form initial product backlog.
 * Developed fully interactive prototype web/mobile application.
-The initial prototype was presented to the same representative user base from the user research phase.
-The findings from users interacting with the application, such as usability improvements, were re-incorporated into the final design (2g).
+The initial prototype was presented to the representative user base from the user research phase.
+The findings from users interacting with the application, such as usability improvements, were incorporated into the final design (2g).
-* Developed fully functioning prototype including back-end API for data persistence as a series of “vertical slices” to allow for testing throughout the effort.
+* Developed fully functioning prototype including back end API for data persistence as a series of “*vertical slices*” allowing testing throughout the effort.

-The “outside-in” product development approach incorporates the application development aspects of the U.S. Digital Services Playbook (Playbook).
+The “*outside-in*” product development approach incorporates the application development aspects of the U.S. Digital Services Playbook [Playbook](https://github.com/taborda-cws-prototype/cws-parent-portal-documentation/blob/master/us-digital-services-playbook/us-digital-services-playbook-details.md).

 ## Architecture

-Our protoype's high level architecture is based on a JavaScript based front end (Angular.js) supported by Java based API (Dropwizard) with a PostgreSQL database.
+The high level architecture is based on a JavaScript-based front end (Angular.js) supported by Java API (Dropwizard) with a PostgreSQL database.

 [Application Architecture](https://github.com/taborda-cws-prototype/cws-parent-portal-documentation/wiki/Application-Architecture)

 # Adherence to U.S. Digital Services Playbook *(2)*

-Per the RFI, we followed all of the applicable Playbook plays for the prototype.
+We followed all of the applicable Playbook plays.
 [Details here](https://github.com/taborda-cws-prototype/cws-parent-portal-documentation/blob/master/us-digital-services-playbook/us-digital-services-playbook-details.md).

 # Taborda Prototype Team
 ## Team Leader *(2a)*